Reviewing NGM Biopharmaceuticals Inc. (NGM)'s and 22nd Century Group Inc. (NYSEAMERICAN:XXII)'s results | New Business Observer

 Liquidity

-The Current Ratio of NGM Biopharmaceuticals Inc. is 5.2 while its Quick Ratio stands at 5.2.
-The Current Ratio of rival 22nd Century Group Inc. is 9.3 and its Quick Ratio is has 8.7.
-22nd Century Group Inc. is better equipped to clear short and long-term obligations than NGM Biopharmaceuticals Inc.
+NGM Biopharmaceuticals Inc.’s Current Ratio is 5.2 while its Quick Ratio is 5.2.
+On the competitive side is, 22nd Century Group Inc. which has a 9.3 Current Ratio and a 8.7 Quick Ratio.
+22nd Century Group Inc. is better positioned to pay off short and long-term obligations compared to NGM Biopharmaceuticals Inc.

 Analyst Recommendations

-NGM Biopharmaceuticals Inc. and 22nd Century Group Inc. Recommendations and Ratings are available on the next table.
+The table given features the ratings and recommendations for NGM Biopharmaceuticals Inc. and 22nd Century Group Inc.

 |Sell Ratings